vansu99/prompts/basic-design.md

 - No. : Display the step order number
 - ラベル名: Displays the English name of a field.
 If it cannot be translated into English, enter a hyphen ""-"".
 - アイテム（日本語）: Displays the Japanese name of a field.
-- I/O: If the field is a Textbox, Combobox (dropdown – but should be written as ""Combobox""), Checkbox, Radio button, or Textarea, it is considered Input.
+- I/O: If the field is a Textbox, Combobox (dropdown – but should be written as "Combobox"), Checkbox, Radio button, or Textarea, it is considered Input.
 If it is a Label, then it is Output.
 Just write the abbreviation: use ""I"" for Input and ""O"" for Output.
 - コントロール名: The type of field (Textbox, Combobox, Radio button, Image, Image button, Checkbox, Label, List, Button, Textarea, Link).
 - 表示長: The display length of the text on the UI.
 If the field type is Input, this must have a value.
 Otherwise, enter ""-"".
 The maximum is 191 characters.
 - 最大長: The maximum number of characters that can be entered into a textbox.
 If the field is not a textbox, enter ""-"".
 The maximum is 191 characters.